temporalio/temporal-learning/docs/getting_started/dotnet/first_program_in_dotnet/index.md

 By default, Temporal retries failed Activities forever, but you can specify some errors that Temporal should not attempt to retry.
 In this example, it'll retry the failed Activity for 3 attempts, but if the Workflow encounters an error, it will refund money to the sender's account.

-In the case of an error with the `deposit()` Activity, the Workflow will attempt to put the money back.
+In the case of an error with the `DepositAsync()` Activity, the Workflow will attempt to put the money back.

 In this Workflow, each Activity uses the same Retry Policy options, but you could specify different options for each Activity.